Skip to content

 $795 to $1,100 Private charter, half-day (full boat) April 2026 listing data.
 Verify current pricing when booking.

 The half-day rate ($795 to $1,100 for the whole boat) is Fort Lauderdale’s baseline for private charters.
 Split among two adults, that’s roughly $400 to $550 each.
-Kids typically don’t share the cost calculation.you’re paying for the boat, not per person.
+Kids typically don’t share the cost calculation.
+You’re paying for the boat, not per person.

 Trip Length Guidance